Simeon ben Zemah Duran: Biography

 Simeon ben Tzemach was born in the Hebrew month of Adar, 1361.
-Various accounts put his birthplace as either Barcelona, or the island of Majorca.
+Various accounts put his birthplace as either Barcelona, or the island of Mallorca.
 He was a near relation but not a grandson of Levi ben Gershon.
 He was a student of Ephraim Vidal, and of Jonah de Maestre, rabbi in Zaragoza or in Calatayud, whose daughter Bongoda he married.

 After the 1391 massacre in the Balearic Islands, he fled Spain with his father and sister for Algiers, where, in addition to practicing medicine, he continued his studies during the earlier part of his stay.
 In 1394 he and the Algerian rabbi Isaac ben Sheshet ("the Rivash") drafted statutes for the Jewish community of Algiers.
 After the Rivash's retirement, Duran became rabbi of Algiers in 1407.
 Unlike his predecessor, he refused on principle to accept any confirmation of his appointment by the regent.
 As Duran had lost all his property during the massacre at Palma, he was forced against his will to accept a salary from the community, not having other means of subsistence.
 He held this office until his death.
 His epitaph, written by himself, has been reprinted for the first time, from a manuscript, in Orient, Lit. v.
 452. According to Joseph ben Isaac Sambari, Simon was much respected in court circles.
 He was the father of the Solomon ben Simon Duran.

 Duran's Magen Avot (Shield of the Forefathers) was a polemic against Christians and Muslims, of which the fourth chapter of the second part was published separately as Keshet u-Magen ("Bow and shield").
 Keshet u-Magen is a two-part polemic, with the first segment attacking Christianity and the second sharply criticizing Islam.
 This second segment is considered the most severe critique of Islam ever written by a medieval Jewish author, showcasing Duran's deep knowledge of Islamic texts, including the Quran, hadith, and tafsir.